abhi114/lawyer-listing/README.md

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

+## App Screens

+This app includes three main screens:

+- **Home Screen**: Displays a list of lawyers fetched from a remote API.
+Includes search and filter functionality for lawyer name and specialization.
+- **Lawyer Profile Screen**: Shows detailed information about a selected lawyer, including their experience, languages, rating, and an option to start a chat.
+- **Chat Screen**: Allows users to chat with a lawyer.
+Conversations can be saved to device storage and are retrieved for each lawyer.

+## State Management

+The app uses [Zustand](https://github.com/pmndrs/zustand) for global state management.
+Zustand is used to store and access user and lawyer data across screens, making it easy to manage and share state in a scalable way.

 ## Get a fresh project

 When you're ready, run: